List of Big Eyed Animals - 15 of the Cutest!

 3. Chameleon

 The chameleon's eyeballs are unique to the lizard population in general.
 While we can claim them as being proportionately very large, the aperture they see out of is pinhole sized.
 These eyes can pivot 360º and, like the mantis shrimp, move independently of each other.
-Because their eyes move independently, their depth perception is different to other animals with two eyes.
+Because their eyes move independently, their depth perception is different from other animals with two eyes.
 It is still, however, very acute and they can see small insects from far away, using their long extendable tongue to capture them.
+Additionally, chameleons have a panoramic field of vision, allowing them to spot prey and predators from different angles.

 4. Zebra back spider

 Not only does the zebra spider have large eyes compared to the rest of their body, they have 8 of them.
-The location of these eyes is also interesting as they have two main ones on front to provide binocular vision, but the remaining six are on the side of their head to also allow for 360º panoramic sight.
+The location of these eyes is also interesting as they have two main ones on the front to provide binocular vision, but the remaining six are on the side of their head to also allow for 360º panoramic sight.
+Their vision is incredibly sharp, enabling them to detect and capture prey with impressive accuracy.

 5. Giant squid